trishameyer/mboutique/README.md

 - In Sublime Text open your folder that contains the MBoutique project
 - Create a new file by clicking `File->New File`
 - Save the file by clicking `File->Save`
-	- Name the file: `our_macarons.html`
+	- Name the file: `gifts_parties.html`

 ### Step 2
-- Create the HTML and CSS necessary to reproduce the MBoutique Our Macarons page
+- Create the HTML and CSS necessary to reproduce the MBoutique Gifts & Parties page
-	- Use the our_macarons.html file for your HTML
+	- Use the gifts_parties.html file for your HTML
 	- Use the style.css file for your CSS
 - Don't forget to link your CSS to your HTML
 	- ex: `<link rel="stylesheet" type="text/css" src="style.css">`